iehgit/nontree/README.md

 Circular areas are defined as tuples in the shape of (x, y, radius).

 ### Constructing A TreeMap
-A TreeMap can be constructed like this, with a rectangle as its first parameter to specify its surface:
+A `TreeMap` can be constructed like this, with a rectangle as its first parameter to specify its surface:
 ```python
 from nontree.TreeMap import TreeMap

 tree_map = TreeMap((0, 0, 100, 100))
 ```

-Per default, it contains a NonTree.
+Per default, it contains a `NonTree`.
 To specify the tree type, you can use the keyword argument `mode`, like this:
 ```python
 from nontree.TreeMap import TreeMap